 Use of hashtags

-Hashtags are used on all social media websites.
-Hashtags are descriptive and clickable keywords that are used to tag what your message is about.
-For example, if you click on the hashtag #beach, you’re likely to see oceanic views from across the world.
+Hashtags are used on all social media platforms.
+A hashtag is a descriptive, clickable keyword that “tags” what your message is about.
+For example, if you click on the hashtag #beach, you’ll see recent posts that feature that hashtag — likely accompanying ocean views from across the world.

-Hashtags are most popular on Twitter and Instagram and can help people find your posts.
-Twitter can be used to engage with your peers in the medical community: Hashtags such as #PatientExperience, #Nurses, #HealthcareForAll, and #physician are often used by thought leaders in the health space.
+Hashtags are most popular on Twitter, Instagram, and TikTok, and can help people find your posts.
+As a relevant example, you can use hashtags on Twitter to engage with your peers in the medical community: #PatientExperience, #Nurses, and #physicians are just a few hashtags often used by thought leaders in the health space.

-You can also create your own hashtags.
-If you have your own logo or brand, make it a hashtag by simply putting the pound symbol (#) in front of it.
-Tags like #drjoesheathtips or #dentistdilemmas can become something your followers begin to look forward to seeing.
+You can also create your own hashtags as a part of your brand image.
+If you have your own logo or brand name, make it a hashtag by simply putting the pound symbol (#) in front of it.
+Tags like #drjoeshealthtips or #dentistdilemmas can become topics your followers look forward to seeing.

-On Twitter, results are best seen if you limit your tweets to including one hashtag.16 On Instagram, it can be tempting to post north of 20 hashtags to increase the visibility of your post, but limit your use of hashtags to about five to 10.
+How many hashtags should you use in a single post?
+On Twitter, results are best if you limit your tweets to one or two hashtags.
+On Instagram, it can be tempting to post north of 20 hashtags to increase the visibility of your post, but experts recommend sticking to a range of five to 11 hashtags.